mbeddr/mps-platform-docs/src/doc/docs/aspects/intentions.md

         - Check if the *isApplicable* condition evaluated to true (try to avoid adding `System.err.our` prints to the model).

     {{ contribution_by('coolya') }}

-!!! failure "Failed to evaluate isApplicable for XY."

-    Starting from 2021.1.4, JetBrains changed the *isApplicable* method of intentions ([commits](https://github.com/JetBrains/MPS/commits/2021.1?since=2021-10-29&until=2021-11-29)).
-After the changes, they [regenerated](https://github.com/JetBrains/MPS/commit/d47b2380b5005a05cd02de3a59f34448daae18f6) all the intentions of the project.
-This change also affects 2020.3.6.
-The exception  happens, for example, when you use languages compiled with 2021.1.3 and 2021.1.4 together.